-Victoria is the most densely populated State in Australia, with some 3.8 million people living in 140,600 square kilometres.

-The pattern of Victoria's rural life has come to depend heavily on the rural road system.
+Victoria is the most densely populated State of Australia, with some 3,850,000 persons inhabiting 140,600 square kilometres.
+The pattern of Victoria's rural life has come to depend significantly on the rural road system.
 Since the development of the motor vehicle the demand placed on the road system has increased and rural commerce relies heavily on trucks using roads to carry produce to the railway yards, or directly to the ports.

-On 1 January 1913, the Country Roads Act was proclaimed and after 50 years of uncoordinated control, since the abolition of the Department of Roads and Bridges, the Act once more established a central road authority.
-The Victorian Government had previously allocated money for roads but with no State-wide body to co-ordinate road development, regional areas, particularly Gippsland, suffered from inequalities in the distribution of funds.
-When it was established in 1913, one of the first tasks of the new Country Roads Board was to evaluate the condition of roads in the Gippsland region.
+On 1 January 1913, the Country Roads Act was proclaimed and after fifty years of unco-ordinated control, since the abolition of the Department of Roads and Bridges, the Act once more established a central road authority.
+The Victorian Government had previously allocated money for roads but, with no State-wide body to co-ordinate road development, regional areas, particularly Gippsland, suffered from inequalities in the distribution of funds.
+When it was established in 1913, one of the first tasks of the new Country Roads Board was to evaluate the condition of roads in the Gippsland region of Victoria.

-There are now about 141,000 kilometres of rural public roads in Victoria (excluding public roads in the Melbourne Statistical Division, the Geelong Statistical District and the urban areas of Bendigo and Ballarat) of which some 21,800 kilometres comprise the principal rural system of Country Roads Board declared roads.
+There are now about 140,000 kilometres of rural public roads in Victoria (excluding public roads in the Melbourne Statistical Division, the Geelong Statistical District, and the urban areas of Bendigo and Ballarat) of which some 21,800 kilometres comprise the principal rural system of Country Roads Board declared roads.
 In addition to its declared roads the Board, within the limits of available finance, subsidises works carried out by municipal councils on thousands of kilometres of unclassified roads.

-In 1977-78, the board spent \$102.6m on the construction (\$70.0m) and maintenance (\$32.6m) of rural roads in Victoria.
-Of this total \$44.2m was expended by municipal councils on rural roads from allocations made by the Board.
+In 1978-79, the Board spent \$108.5m on the construction (\$73.3m) and maintenance (\$35.2m) of rural roads in Victoria.

-The State's rural roads can be divided into three systems.
+Victoria's rural roads can be divided into three systems.
 The rural State highways are the principal arteries forming interstate connections and link the larger centres of population in the State.
 State highways such as the Hume, the Western, and the Princes connect Victoria's road system to the highways of the neighbouring States of New South Wales and South Australia.
-The Hume Highway between Melbourne and Wodonga, and the Western Highway between Melbourne and Ballarat are progressively being upgraded to freeway standard.
+The Hume Highway between Melbourne and Wodonga, and the Western Highway between Melbourne and Ballarat, are being progressively upgraded to freeway standard.
 These highways form part of an Australia-wide national highway network.
-During 1977-78, the Board spent \$21m on upgrading these two highways.
+During 1978-79, the Board spent \$23m on upgrading these two highways.

 The second system consists of the main roads linking centres of population with other centres or with areas of industry, commerce, or settlement.
 These roads provide a means for primary producers and manufacturers to move their products to the nearest railway line or highway system, and also cater for recreational traffic.
+The third system comprises